AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 Adds a person to the address book.

 A person's name can only contain alphanumeric characters and spaces.
 Furthermore, if the user enters a valid name as input, the first letter of each word in the name will be capitalised, while the rest of the letters in each word will be in small leters.
-For example, if the names `n/cristiano ronaldo 7`, `CRISTIANO RONALDO 7`, and `Cristiano Ronaldo 7` will all be stored as `Cristiano Ronaldo 7`.
+For example, if the names `n/cristiano ronaldo 7`, `n/CRISTIANO RONALDO 7`, and `n/Cristiano Ronaldo 7` will all be stored as `Cristiano Ronaldo 7`.
 Hence, adding people with the same name but with different letters capitalised will be considered as adding duplicate people.

 A person's phone number can only consist of digits, and must be at least 3 digits long.